SoftUni-Internal/interactive-content/EN/04-For-Loop/06-Infinite-Loops.md

 Usage in Programming:

-* They are widely used in game development for drawing the game environment.
+* They are widely used in game development for drawing the game environment

-* For drawing animations.
+* For drawing animations

-* In web servers, as they run permanently.
+* In web servers, as they run permanently

 ```js
 for ( ; ; ) {